 - Add all the rice and stir it around with the other ingredients to toast the grains thoroughly without browning.

-Raise the heat to high, add the wine and reduce it until nearly all of the liquid is absorbed into the rice.
+- Raise the heat to high, add the wine and reduce it until nearly all of the liquid is absorbed into the rice.

-Stir in the stock, lemon zest, and lemon juice. reduce the heat, stir and leave to cook covered 15-18 until the rice is just under cooked (Checking after about 15 minutes to make sure no additional stock is needed.
+- Stir in the stock, lemon zest, and lemon juice. reduce the heat, stir and leave to cook covered 15-18 until the rice is just undercooked (Checking after about 15 minutes to make sure no additional stock is needed.
 If the risotto looks dry, add some of the remaining stock).

-When the rice is just under cooked, add the peas, stir and cook until the rice is done.
+- When the rice is just undercooked, add the peas, stir and cook until the rice is done.

-Add the chopped parsley, the butter, and grated cheese.
+- Add the chopped parsley, the butter, and grated Parmesan cheese.
 Mix together.